google-research/google-research/dual_pixels/README.md

 ## Android App to Capture Dual-pixel Data

-The app has been tested on the Google Pixel 3 and Pixel 4.
+The app has been tested on the Google Pixel 3, Pixel 3 XL, Pixel 4 and Pixel 4 XL.

 ### Installation instructions: